|

 worked with Eric Clapton from 1991 to 2004.
 I started on a Japanese tour

-The truth is that the Waters gig was more art...I played some bass but
+years.
+The truth is that the Waters gig was more art...I played some

-basically watched two other guitarists every night and I just wanted to
+bass but basically watched two other guitarists every night and I just

-play.
+wanted to play.
 I was never going to do that if I stayed with Roger.
-He rang me up
+He

-and asked me to play on the current The Wall tour but it was we'll have to
+rang me up and asked me to play on the current The Wall tour but it was

-find something for you to do.
-I said I wasn't sure I could do that now
+we'll have to find something for you to do.
+I said I wasn't sure I could

 I recently

-band.
+main band.
 But we were finished by 8.15 every evening!
-It was fantastic and
+It was fantastic

 The Clapton